Skip to main content

 In Insurance and Subrogation Law, What does a Receiving a Short Check Mean?

-Kim discusses the implications that come with receiving a check short of the full amount in a subrogation claims dispute.
+Kim discusses the implications that come with receiving a check short of the full amount of awarded subrogation claim damages.
 In insurance subrogation, sending a check short of the claim amount with restrictive language indicating that the short amount represents full payment to the payee means two things:

-(1) The check represents the total amount they expect will resolve the subrogation case, and
+1. The check represents the total amount they expect will resolve the subrogation case.

 These inferred meanings of receiving a less-than-full-balance check from the responsible party mean that you should choose your next steps carefully if you want to recover the entire amount of the subrogation claim.
-Simply depositing that short check with restrictive language on it can disqualify you from pursuing the rest of the subrogation claim amount.
-The legal term for this is accord and satisfaction.
+Simply depositing that short check with restrictive language on it can waive the remainder of subrogation recovery rights.

 Accord and Satisfaction: Why You Might not Want to Take the Money

-The law typically holds the payee responsible for understanding the principle of Accord and Satisfaction, especially in regards to subrogation departments and attorneys, who should be well-apprised of these types of nuances in insurance and subrogation law.
+The law typically holds the payee responsible for understanding the principle of accord and satisfaction, especially with regard to subrogation departments and attorneys, who should be well-apprised of these types of nuances in insurance disputes.
 Namely, courts weigh intent and sophistication:

-In subrogation litigation, the courts aren’t kind to many excuses when weighing these two questions.
+In subrogation litigation, the courts are not kind to many excuses when weighing these two questions.
+The general expectation is that professionals working in the legal realm of insurance subrogation understand the implicit meaning of accepting a short check.

 Subrogation Claims Resolution that Avoids the Accord and Satisfaction Pitfall